WFT’s Landon Collins Shows Progress After Achilles Injury

 ASHBURN -- Landon Collins, the Washington Football Team’s mystery man on the defense, is roughly six month out from a blown Achilles.
 As of Wednesday, he appears to be making positive progress.

-The real key will be this: When he's cut loose to do side-to-side cutting and drills - let us know.
+The real key will be this: When he's cut loose to do side-to-side cutting and drills … it will be an advancement of the story.

 Is he a linebacker?
 Is he a safety?
 A hybrid?